 d.
-Additional Data
+Additional data

-'Measuring Cotton Consumption: BCI Conversion Factors and Multipliers' gives RB Members the possibility to make their calculation more accurate if they have primary data on the types of fabric and yarns used.
+Measuring cotton consumption: Conversion factors and multipliers, also available in the Measuring Cotton Consumption area of the Better Cotton website, gives RB Members the possibility to make their calculation more accurate if they have primary data on the types of fabric and yarns used.
 This level of accuracy is not mandatory, but it is possible for those with information management systems containing this type of data.

 e.
-Missing Data
+Missing data